lobster1234/lambda-proxy/README.md

 * `GET /healthcheck` - Used by the load balancer

+* `GET /functions` - Get a list of lambda functions

 * `GET | PUT | POST | DELETE  /function` - Invoke the Lambda Function named in the header `x-lambda-function-name`.
 This header can also contain the ARN of the function.

 ### Deployment